bgkillas/kalc/README.md

 - Type "yr=[min],[max]" to set the y range for graphing
 - Type "zr=[min],[max]" to set the z range for graphing
 - Type "prec=[num]" to set the precision
-- Type "decimal=[num]" to set how many decimals to display
+- Type "decimal=[num]" to set how many decimals to display, also max length of numerator and denominator in fractions
 - Type "point=[char]" to set the point style for graphing
 - Type "sci" to toggle scientific notation
 - Type "base=[num]" to set the number base (2-36)